Page 2 - Monthly Archives: 2023

 Features:

-Added Purchase Order Number column from
+Added Purchase Order Number column from Purchase Order payment method to the order grid.

 Magento 2 static content deploy is the Magento feature that helps to keep the user experience at the top levels.
 Why?
 It ensures your store pages are built correctly, static view files are downloaded by the browser, and static content is displayed according to user requests.